 Now that the New Year is well and truly here, many people will be thinking ahead and planning out their family holidays for the year.
 Some will want a package holiday and others will be planning road trips, DIY holidays and city breaks.
-To help you plan and give you some ideas, here are some of the best family holiday resorts in Europe for 2019.
+To help you plan and give you some ideas, here are some of the best family holiday resorts in Europe.

 *This post contains affiliate links.
 This means that if you click on a link and then make a purchase, I receive a small commission at no extra cost to you.
 To learn more about affiliate links, please read my Disclosure Policy.